How I came to believe that teaching careers don’t have to be all or nothing

 Meet Louise

-For many years, I worked full time in education.
+For many years I worked full time in education.
 I cared deeply about what I did.
 I was committed, responsible and all in.
-My career mattered to me, and it still does.
+My career mattered to me and it still does.

 Life, however, had other plans.

-In 2014, my husband and I experienced the stillbirth of our first son, Louis.
+In 2014 my husband and I experienced the stillbirth of our first son, Louis.
 Nothing prepares you for that kind of loss.
 It changes how you see your future and who you are within it.

-When our daughter Mariella arrived the following year, she brought light back into our lives.
-Then in 2016, our son Albie was born prematurely and later diagnosed with a rare genetic condition.
-Once again, life became uncertain and demanding in ways I couldn’t control.
+When our daughter Mariella arrived the following year she brought light back into our lives.
+Then in 2016 our son Albie was born prematurely and later diagnosed with a rare genetic condition.
+Once again life became uncertain and demanding in ways I couldn’t control.

+Through all of this I continued working full time.
+I showed up.
+I functioned.
+I coped.
+But something in me had shifted quietly.
 I had become the strong one.
 The capable one.
 The one who keeps everything moving.
-And somewhere along the way, I stopped asking what I needed and what felt sustainable for me.
+Somewhere along the way I stopped asking what felt sustainable for me.

 I still teach.
 I still care deeply about the profession.
 But I no longer believe the only option is to carry on in exactly the same way when something no longer fits.

-Not because I have all the answers.
+Not because I have all the answers, but because I understand the terrain.

 “The day you plant the seed is not the day you eat the fruit.”
 Fabienne Fredrickson